Prophet Muhammad ﷺ foretold in Psalm 45

-Psa 45:3 Gird thy sword upon thy thigh, O mighty one, Thy glory and thy majesty.
+Psalms 45:3 Gird your sword upon your thigh, O mighty one, your glory and your majesty.

-Muhammad (Peace be upon him) fought God’s enemies, while Jesus (Peace be upon him) said:
+Muhammad ﷺ fought God’s enemies, while Jesus (Peace be upon him) said:

 Some may refer this to his second coming, so let’s continue on:

-Psa 45:8 All thy garments smell of myrrh, and aloes, and cassia; Out of ivory palaces stringed instruments have made thee glad.
+Psalms 45:8 All your garments smell of myrrh, and aloes, and cassia; Out of ivory palaces stringed instruments have made you glad.

-Psa 45:9 Kings’ daughters are among thy honorable women: At thy right hand doth stand the queen in gold of Ophir.
+Psalms 45:9 Kings’ daughters are among your honorable women: At your right hand doth stand the queen in gold of Ophir.

-Psa 45:10 Hearken, O daughter, and consider, and incline thine ear; Forget also thine own people, and thy father’s house: Psa 45:11 So will the king desire thy beauty; For he is thy lord; and reverence thou him.
+10 Hearken, O daughter, and consider, and incline thine ear; Forget also thine own people, and thy father’s house: Psa 45:11 So will the king desire thy beauty; For he is thy lord; and reverence thou him.
+(Psalm 45:10-11)

 Saffiyah says, “I was my father’s and my uncle’s favorite daughter.
 When the Messenger of Allah came to Madinah and stayed at Quba, my parents went to him at night and when they looked disconcerted and worn out.
 I received them cheerfully but to my surprise no one of them turned to me.
 They were so grieved that they did not feel my presence.
 I heard my uncle, Abu Yasir, saying to my father, ‘Is it really him (the final prophet) ?’
 He said, ‘Yes, by Allah’.
 My uncle said: ‘Can you recognize him and confirm this?’
 He said, ‘Yes’.
 My uncle said, ‘How do you feel towards him?’
 He said, ‘By Allah I shall be his enemy as long as I live.'”
 (Ibn Hisham, As-Sirah an-Nabawiyyah)

-Then the Prophet defeated Hoyayy in Khaibar’s battle, and took Safiyya for himself, “at the beginning she used to hate him because he killed her father and husband, the Prophet kept on apologizing to her and telling: Your father charged the Arabs against me and committed heinous act,” he apologized to the extent that made Safiyyah get rid of her bitterness against the Prophet” as mentioned by Al Bayhaqi in Dalael Al Nobowwa, And made her to choose if she would be free from captivation, or that she would marry him, and she chose to marry him as narrated by Ibn Hibban.
+Then Prophet Muhammad ﷺ defeated the husband of Safiyya in the battle of Khaibar, and then he married Safiyya.
+At the beginning before he marries her she used to hate him because he killed her father and her husband, the Prophet ﷺ kept on apologizing to her and saying:” Your father charged the Arabs against me and committed heinous act,” he apologized to the extent that made Safiyyah get rid of her bitterness against the Prophet ﷺ” as mentioned by Al Bayhaqi in Dalael Al Nobowwa and even she chose Islam afterwards and to marry Prophet Muhammad ﷺ over living with her Jewish people, as narrated by Ibn Hibban and Ibn Saad.

 Objection by Christians

-You may object saying that this Psalm tells about the Messiah, and give the verse:
+Christians usually object saying that this Psalm tells about the Messiah, and give the script:

-Psa 45:6 Thy throne, O God, is for ever and ever: A sceptre of equity is the sceptre of thy kingdom.
-Psa 45:7 Thou hast loved righteousness, and hated wickedness: Therefore God, thy God, hath anointed thee With the oil of gladness above thy fellows.
+Psalms 45:6 your throne, O God, is for ever and ever: A sceptre of equity is the sceptre of your kingdom.
+7 Thou hast loved righteousness, and hated wickedness: Therefore God, your God, hath anointed you With the oil of gladness above your fellows.

-Well, when the Psalm says “O God”, this wasn’t directed to the one being foretold here.
-It’s a praise for God.
-Then it came in verse 7, and retells about Muhammad (Peace be upon him), and it’s very clear when it says “.
-Therefore God, thy God hath anointed thee With the oil of gladness above thy fellows.”, this clearly tells that the Messiah is not God, the word Messiah doesn’t necessarily mean Jesus (Peace be upon him), but it means the anointed man as mentioned in 2Sa 1:14 concerning Saul.
+Actually when the Psalm says “O God”, this wasn’t directed to the one being foretold here.
+It’s rather a praise to God.
+Then it came in verse 7, and retold about Muhammad ﷺ, and it’s very clear when it says “.
+Therefore God, your God hath anointed you with the oil of gladness above your fellows.” this clearly tells that the Messiah is not God, the word Messiah doesn’t necessarily mean Jesus (Peace be upon him), but it means the anointed man as mentioned in 2Sa 1:14 concerning Saul.

-2Sa 1:14 And David said unto him, How wast thou not afraid to put forth thy hand to destroy Jehovah’s anointed?
+2Samuel 1:14 And David said unto him, How wast thou not afraid to put forth your hand to destroy Jehovah’s anointed?

 This word for anointed is: